eyobbokru/stem/README.md

-this repository is stem project management software for uni.
+this repository is stem project management software for university.